~derf / interblag / Archive for 2025

 sudo mount /home

+For usrquota alone, a remount should be sufficient, but tune2fs needs to run offline in this case.
+Now, all that's left is setting quotas.
 This only needs to be run once for each new account, preferable automatically as part of some kind of account management system.

 setquota -u account block-soft block-hard inode-soft inode-hard /home

-You can check quota settings and usage with repquota -as
+You can check quota settings and usage with repquota -as.

 When setting up my new work laptop (replacing the more than eight years old X270 that I used before), I found that the freshly installed Debian unstable was unable to produce any kind of graphics output.
 X11 complained about not finding any screens, and the text console also broke as soon as the kernel tried configuring it.
 Long story short: Turns out that Linux 6.12, as shipped with Debian unstable, is simply too old for Intel Arc 130V/140V graphics and/or Intel Lunar Lake / Core 258V CPUs.
 With Linux 6.14, everything works right out of the box.